 This system currently includes a sewer pipe located along Balmoral Beach (Willemar Bluffs) that is vulnerable to damage by waves, rocks and logs – and poses an environmental risk to the beaches and waters throughout Baynes Sound.

 Comox residents have additional reasons to pay attention to these options.
 Along with the other service members, Comox taxpayers will contribute to the cost of any upgrades.
-However, all potential routes will pass through downtown Comox which means an added burden of construction impacts for those moving through and living in this area On September 14, the CVRD will relaunch consultation on the three shortlisted conveyance options for the location of new and upgraded pipes and pump stations.
-There are three ways to participate:
+However, all potential routes will pass through downtown Comox which means an added burden of construction impacts for those moving through and living in this area.

-Thank you for your interest in this important topic.
-If you have any questions about the options, or about how to participate, please contact the CVRD at email@example.com or 250-334-6056.
+If you have any questions about the options or status of this project, please contact the CVRD at email@example.com or 250-334-6056.